-The goal of applying the FY-GeoAIR algorithm to simulated synthetic spectra is to assess the performance of the algorithm in retrieving CO profiles and to quantify the impacts on the accuracy due to the spatially and temporally varying thermal contrast (TC) in East Asia.
-TC is defined as the temperature difference between the surface and the lower atmospheric layer (Clarisse et al., 2010), and is found to be a key indicator of the information content for retrieving CO profile, especially the lower tropospheric CO, from infrared thermal radiance.
+The goal of applying the FY-GeoAIR algorithm to simulated synthetic spectra is to assess the performance of the algorithm in retrieving CO profiles and to quantify the impacts on the accuracy due to the spatially and temporally varying thermal contrast (TC) in eastern Asia.
+TC is defined as the temperature difference between the surface and the lower atmospheric layer (Clarisse et al., 2010), and it is found to be a key indicator of the information content for retrieving CO profile, especially the lower-tropospheric CO, from infrared thermal radiance.

-Four representative regions are specially selected for inter-comparisons, including (1) North China Plain (covering 32°-40°N and 114°-120°E), which represents industrialized urban regions with persistently high CO emissions in China; (2) Mongolia (covering 42°-50°N and 100°-115°E), which represents CO background regions; (3) the East China Sea (covering 25°-33°N and 122°-129°E), which represents ocean surface; and (4) North India (23-28°N and 75°-83°E), which represents industrialized urban regions in India.
-The locations of these regions are shown in the Appendix Figure A1(a).
-The diurnal changes of surface temperatures and bottom air temperatures, as shown in Fig. 3(a), show distinctive patterns over these selected regions.
+Four representative regions are specially selected for inter-comparisons, including (1) North China Plain (covering 32-40° N and 114-120° E), which represents industrialized urban regions with persistently high CO emissions in China; (2) Mongolia (covering $42-50^{\circ}$ N and $100-115^{\circ}$ E), which represents CO background regions; (3) the East China Sea (covering 25-33° N and 122-129° E), which represents ocean surface; and (4) northern India (23-28° N and 75-83° E), which represents industrialized urban regions in India.
+The locations of these regions are shown in the Appendix Fig. A1a.
+The diurnal changes of surface temperatures and bottom air temperatures, as shown in Fig. 3a, show distinctive patterns over these selected regions.
 Compared to the atmosphere, Earth's surface, especially over land, heats up and cools down more quickly because of its relatively low heat capacity.
 This mechanism results in a larger diurnal variation for the surface than for the atmosphere: TC is thus more pronounced during the day than the night.
-Specifically, the East China Sea has a relatively flat change, as expected for ocean water due to its large heat capacity and ocean water mixing; The Mongolia region, covered by a mixture of grass and bare land, has the largest diurnal change: The North China Plain and North India, surrounded by urban clusters with a mixture of residential and agriculture lands, has a moderate diurnal change.
-The complexity of the diurnal TC change as demonstrated by various land use types in East Asia affects the diurnal changes of DOFS from the CO retrievals by FY-4B/GIIRS, as shown in Figure 3(b).
-TC is significantly correlated with the DOFS from the CO retrievals for both the total column and the lower atmospheric partial column (the bottom 3-layer in this case).
-A higher TC in the daytime results in a larger DOFS.
-The information content for the lower atmosphere shows a similar pattern to the total column but a larger relative change between daytime and nighttime.
+Specifically, the East China Sea has a relatively flat change, as expected for ocean water due to its large heat capacity and ocean water mixing; the Mongolia region, covered by a mixture of grass and bare land, has the largest diurnal change; the North China Plain and northern India, surrounded by urban clusters with a mixture of residential and agriculture lands, have a moderate diurnal change.
+The complexity of the diurnal TC change as demonstrated by various land use types in eastern Asia affects the diurnal changes of DOFS from the CO retrievals by FY-4B/GIIRS, as shown in Fig. 3b.
+TC is significantly correlated with the DOFS from the CO retrievals for both the total column and the lower atmospheric partial column (the bottom three layers in this case).
+A higher TC in the day-time results in a larger DOFS.
+The information content for the lower atmosphere shows a similar pattern to the total column but a larger relative change between daytime and night-time.
 A similar relationship can be found in LEO satellites (e.g., Bauduin et al., 2017).

 The synthetic spectra are generated using the same forward RT model as described in Sect.
-3, except that we use the original ECMWF EAC4 3-hourly simulated CO as the "truth" and add Gaussian white noise with mean of zero and a standard deviation equal to NedR×1.5.
+3, except that we use the original ECMWF EAC4 3-hourly simulated CO as the "truth" and add Gaussian white noise with mean of zero and a standard deviation equal to NedR \times 1.5.
 Since we assume no error in the forward RT model, the spectra error solely comes from the added noise.
 The retrieval algorithm is then applied to these synthetic spectra using the fixed a priori CO as described in Sect.
 3.2.
 The retrievals are compared with the "truth" to investigate the impacts of TC and AK on their differences.